-’Birth Undisturbed' is a fictional narrative series by British photographer Natalie Lennard.
+’Birth Undisturbed' is an award-winning fictional narrative series by British photographer Natalie Lennard.
 Travelling through the world and history to depict birth from ancient to modern, and squalid to famous, the series depicts stories of woman both real and imagined.
 Using images and video to examine current Western birth consciousness, the artist strives to speak a new language to bring the rawness of primal birth into the art world.
 Highlighting key figureheads and writers from the realm of birth philosophy, the series' timeliness is ever more appropriate in a global maternity crisis.

-Featured in the Daily Mail, The Sun, The Metro, RPS Heroines, The Daily Beast, LBC Radio, Framed Show and Apollo Arts Magazine.
+Birth Undisturbed has been featured in the Daily Mail, The Sun, The Metro, RPS Heroines, The Daily Beast, LBC Radio, Framed Show and Apollo Arts Magazine.

 The series is in progress over 2017-2020.
 Join the newsletter for developments.
 Current speaking engagements on the Lectures page.
 If you are a gallery, organisation or journalist interested in an interview, prints or images for online use, please email [email protected]

 About the Artist

 Natalie Lennard (b.
 1986) is a fine-art and commercial photographer whose work has been exhibited in the Saatchi Gallery, Houses of Parliament and Waldermarsudde Museum Sweden, and regularly featured in international media including BBC World, NY Arts, and El Pais.
 Originating as artist alter ego 'Miss Aniela' whilst still a student in 2006, her work of 12 years has fused classical with modern, and fashion with fine art, to create an intricate balance of contemporary creativity.
 'Birth Undisturbed' is her first major project to focus on a biosocial topic, with video documentary accompaniment.
 Full CV at www.missaniela.com